 The organism belongs to order Bacillales, Family Listeriaceae, and Genus Listeria is Listeria monocytogenes.
-It is a ubiquitous bacterial foodborne pathogen which is a significant cause of foodborne illness.
-Listeria is mostly recognized for its ability to grow at low temperature $(-0.4 \circ C)$ and cause listeriosis.
-In general population, the incidence of listeriosis is low, in spite of the wide circulation of the microorganism in the environment and in the isolation of foods.
-The incidence of systemic listeriosis is much higher in the populations like newborn infants, pregnant women, the elderly and individuals with compromised immune systems.
+This bacteria cause foodborne diseases.
+Listeria grow at low temperature (-0.4°C) and cause listeriosis.
+Listerosis is common in newborn infants, pregnant women, the elderly and individuals with compromised immune systems.
 In adding to possess cold tolerance, L. monocytogenes is also capable of living many more food-related stresses including high osmolality and low pH.
-In most of the cases, the illness is expressed as a mild, fevered illness, it can also lead to systemic (invasive) listeriosis with more severe symptoms and high hospitalization.